 First, let’s talk about what I mean by “metadata-driven” architecture.
 A metadata-driven architecture allows developers to use metadata (data about data) to abstract function from logic.
 Metadata-driven frameworks will allow us to create generic templates and pass the metadata as parameters at run time – this allows us to write logic once and re-use it many times.
 This type of architecture will allow a single consistent method of ingesting data into the data lake, improve speed to market and provide the ability to govern what goes into the lake.

-Clarity Insights has successfully built many governed data lake solutions for clients, and as part of this effort, we have created a data ingestion framework using metadata-driven architecture on the Talend Big Data Platform.
+Accenture has successfully built many governed data lake solutions for clients, and as part of this effort, we have created a data ingestion framework using metadata-driven architecture on the Talend Big Data Platform.
 We picked Talend because it is lightweight, open source and a code generator which gives us the flexibility to design generic components for both data ingestion and transformation processes.